nichdel/agorawiki/Rules/Glossary.md

 # Person

-Any human being.
-Used primarily to define possible players.
+Essentially any human.
+Used primarily to define who can become a [[player|Glossary#player]].

 # Player

-Someone currently registered and therefore capable of performing actions in Agora.
+Someone currently registered and therefore generally capable of performing actions in Agora.

 # Power

-A way to weigh rules and actions.
-High power rules and actions over-rule lower power ones.
+An assigned value for each rule that is 0 or greater.
+When rules conflict, the rule with the higher power over-rules the lower powered rule.

 # Public Forum

 A place where messages that have rule-defined effects can be sent.
-This includes agora-official and agora-business, but not agora-discussion or the irc.
+This includes agora-official, agora-business, and [[tue https://listserver.tue.nl//mailman/listinfo/agora]] but not agora-discussion or the irc.

 # Report